uu-sml/sml-book-page/index.md

 [**Latest draft of the book**](book/sml-book-draft-latest.pdf) ([older versions &gt;&gt;](https://github.com/uu-sml/sml-book-page/commits/master/book))

-_We continuously receive valuable feedback from our readers.
-However, the manuscript is right now also processed by the publisher.
+_We continuously receive valuable feedback from our readers that we attempt to process.
+However, the manuscript is right now also being processed by the publisher.
 Unless any serious errors are found, we will await the publishing process before we release an updated version here._

 ## Table of Contents